meilisearch/documentation/learn/core_concepts/documents.md

 A field is a set of two data items linked together: an attribute and a value.
 Documents are made up of fields.

 An attribute functions a bit like a variable in most programming languages, i.e., it is a name that allows you to store, access, and describe some data.
-That data is the attribute's **value**.
-In the case of strings, a value **[can contain at most 65535 positions](/learn/advanced/known_limitations.md#maximum-number-of-words-per-attribute).
-Words exceeding the 65535 position limit will be ignored.**
+That data is the attribute's value.
+In the case of strings, a value **[can contain at most 65535 positions](/learn/advanced/known_limitations.md#maximum-number-of-words-per-attribute)**.
+Words exceeding the 65535 position limit will be ignored.

-Every field has a [data type](/learn/advanced/datatypes.md) dictated by its value.
+Every field has a data type dictated by its value.
 Every value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).

 If a field contains an object, Meilisearch flattens it during indexation using dot notation and brings the object's keys and values to the root level of the document itself.
 This flattened object is an intermediary representation and you will get the original structure upon search.
 You can read more about this in our [dedicated guide](/learn/advanced/datatypes.md#objects).